CLIMADA-project/climada_python/doc/guide/install.rst

 CLIMADA is divided into two repositories, CLIMADA Core (`climada_python <https://github.com/CLIMADA-project/climada_python>`_) and CLIMADA Petals (`climada_petals <https://github.com/CLIMADA-project/climada_petals>`_).
 The Core contains all the modules necessary for probabilistic impact, averted damage, uncertainty and forecast calculations.
-Data for hazard, exposures and impact functions can be obtained from the `Data API <https://github.com/CLIMADA-project/climada_python/blob/main/doc/tutorial/climada_util_api_client.ipynb>`_.
+Data for hazard, exposures and impact functions can be obtained from the :doc:`CLIMADA Data API </tutorial/climada_util_api_client>`.
 Hazard and Exposures subclasses are included as demonstrators only.

 .. attention:: CLIMADA Petals is **not** a standalone module and requires CLIMADA Core to be installed!

 CLIMADA Petals contains all the modules for generating data (e.g., ``TC_Surge``, ``WildFire``, ``OpenStreeMap``, ...).
 New modules are developed and tested here.
-Some data created with modules from Petals is available to download from the :doc:`CLIMADA Data API </tutorial/climada_util_api_client>`.
+Some data created with modules from Petals is available to download from the :doc:`Data API </tutorial/climada_util_api_client>`.
 This works with just CLIMADA Core installed.
 CLIMADA Petals can be used to generate additional data of this type, or to have a look at the tutorials for all data types available from the API.